axelbatista/Projects/README.md

-flocking behavior for more complex ai
+flocking behavior idea for more complex ai in the future